networkservicemesh/cmd-template/README.md

 # cmd-template
-Is a template for the network service mesh applications
+Is a template repository for the network service mesh applications